bdweix/WebAppFundamentals/README.md

 - How to return different status codes

 ## 4. HTML
 Objective: having understood the ability to send and receive data over their Express server, HTML will be introduced as a way to send structure content as data.
+Pages will be built outside of the application using a text editor.
 - Ties together routes, requests, and responses with HTML
 - Tags (HTML, BODY, P, A, IMG, DIV, SPAN)
 - Classes + IDs
 - How to structure a paage

-- HTML
-    - Use HTTP language throughout to create mental pathways
-    - Tags
-        - html
-        - body
-        - p
-        - a
-        - etc
-    - Classes and IDs
-    - How to layout a page

-- CSS
-    - Class selectors
-    - ID selectors
-    - Hover states

-- Tie together backend + frontend
-    - How to host HTML/CSS inside of an express app
-    - How to return the view from a route
-        - Learning objective: To realize that hosting statically and hosting with SSR doesn't look/feel any different

-- Forms
-    - Action + Method attributes in <form>
-        - Tie back into the same concepts of HTTP requests/responses
-    - Submit
-    - Input Types
-        - Number
-        - Text
-        - Textarea
-        - Select

-- How do forms connect to the backend?
-    - Submitting a form
-    - Inspecting the data upon submission
-    - Acting on the data
-        - Returning a new view
-        - Returning the data

----After this point, it's unclear if the rest of the material will fit into the timeline---

-- Databases
-    - Students are given their own Database
-        - EC2 instance
-        - Each user gets a database with their name
-        - Every user
-    - Connecting to Express models
-    - How to use the ORM
-    - Migrations

-- Final project
-    - Design a profile page
-    - Should include tables for:
-        - Favorite books
-        - Favorite songs
-        - Favorite animals
-    - All tables are editable
-        - delete
-        - create
-    - Should also contain inputs for:
-        - Name
-        - Email
-        - Age

-- What's out there - React + Vue and where it falls.
-MVC
+## 5. CSS
+Objective: now being introduced to HTML without any styling, show the use case and benefits of CSS and how you can modify HTML for better presentation.
+Pages will be built outside of the application using a text editor.
+- Styling Options
+- Class/ID Selectors
+- Hover States

+## 6. Backend + Frontend
+Objective: students will now have an understanding of how to pass data to and from their Express application.
+Students will also understand how to build a basic HTML/CSS webpage.
+Bringing these together, students will make a simple GET route that now returns HTML (server side rendering) instead of plain data.
+This is the basics of the web.
+- Hosting HTML/CSS inside of an express app
+- Passing data from a controller to a view
+- Returning a view from a route

+## 7. Forms
+Objective: students are now able to build and return different webpages through their Express application.
+Students are also familiar with making simple post requests to their application from Topic 3.
+Forms will be introduced as the browsers way of making POST requests to an application.
+This will also introduce the new HTML tag of a <form> and the types of inputs allowed.
+- Form Tags
+- Action + Method Attributes in Form Tags
+- Submitting Forms
+- Input Types (Number, Text, Textarea, Select)

+### Forms Part 2:
+Students will then be expected to inspect the data upon form submission and make a decision based on the data.
+The method will then return a new view with specified data.
+- Receive Data
+- Modify Data
+- Return Response View with Data

+## 8. Databases
+Objective: present databases as a way to persist data throughout an application.
+This will make it possible for students to build more complicated sequences.
+Each student will be given credentials to their own private database.
+- Students given private database (EC2 instance with login credentials)
+- Migration Basics
+- Introduction of Models (no relationships)
+- Using the ORM or Raw SQL Queries
+- Using database data within views

+## 9. Final Project
+Objective: students should be able to build a personal "profile" page.
+This will feature their picture and basic facts about themselves such as hometown, favorite books, songs, animals, etc. Information will be stored on their database and passed to their view.
+Students should be able to edit and delete data from within their page.

+## Other Topics, a plethora of other things that can **now** be taught or explained:
+- React + Vue: show the use cases for this and how a virtual dom can benefit users (why reload the entire page?!
+It all makes sense when you just spent 3 months making painstaking webpages).
+- Frontend Javascript/JQuery: adding interactivity without React + Vue
+- Bootsrap: why write your own styling?
+Use professional styles from pro's with one line of code.
+- MVC: unsure if this would be presented throughout this course, but tough on the thinking behind this.
+- Relational Databases/ORMS: how can these be utilized with complex business applications
+- Test Driven Development: building robust applications
+- Web Hosting: going from local development to production servers
+- Queues: offloading intensive tasks to background workers
+- Caching: making use of Redis and the browser to increase page loads
+- CDNs: distributing content around the world
+- AWS/Cloud Services: utilizing AWS and other services to host every part of your stack in the cloud
+- Git Management: how to work with a larger team on Git
+- Agile Development Methods